pugjs/pug-ast-spec/SPEC.md

 interface Block <: Node {
   type: "Block";
   nodes: [ Node ];
-  yield: boolean | null; // if the Block represents a `yield` operator }
+}
 ```

 Generic container of Nodes.

-FIXME: use a separate type for yields

 ## Abstract Node Types